 Bluegrass Institute for Public Policy Solutions

-The Bluegrass Institute for Public Policy Solutions (BIPPS) is a conservative think tank which promotes itself as "an independent research and educational institution offering free-market solutions to Kentucky's most pressing problems."
+The Bluegrass Institute for Public Policy Solutions (BIPPS) is a right-wing pressure group that promotes itself as "an independent research and educational institution offering free-market solutions to Kentucky's most pressing problems."
 The institute was created and initially funded by Chris Derry, a businessman from Bowling Green, Kentucky.
-BIPPS is a member of the State Policy Network.
+BIPPS is a member of the State Policy Network (SPN).

 Ties to the Franklin Center for Government and Public Integrity